UMN-CSCI5609/Assignments-Instructions/A3-Scrolly/README.md

    - Modify the chart so that it can effectively track and compare changes in genre distribution over time, enabling users to answer such comparison questions **(2 points)**.
 Consider reuse your implementation from A1.
    - Ensure that the chart updates dynamically with animated transitions as the left-side context scrolls **(2 points)**.

-2. **Create a custom 3D visualization**
+2. **Create an animated RankBar visualization**
-   The demo demonstrates how to use scrolly to control a 3D scene with Flamingo models.
-   Now, it’s your turn to get creative and eevelop your own 3D scrollytelling experience, you can use/modify the 3D scene you built in A3 or even build new ones.
-   Your 3D scrollytelling should:
-   - A 3D scene is created that includes both data-related elements (e.g., bars) and non-data-related objects (e.g., animal models) **(1 points)**
-   - The 3D scene updates smoothly and accurately in response to the scrolling **(3 points)**
+  Now, let's develop an animated RankBar visualization similar to the Go ranking visualization we saw in the class.
+You will find an incomplete animated RankBar in the `src/lib` folder.
+You will need to edit the code to add transition when the ranks changes.
+  You animated bars should:
-   - The narration is clear and effectively introduces and explains the changes in the 3D scene as the user scrolls **(2 points)**
+  - Dynamically update their rankings in sync with the 2D bar chart as the user scrolls the page **(1 points)**

-   Here are some examples to inspire you:

-   - Introduce each element in the 3D scene.
-Use the left side to display textual explanations and the right side to add corresponding 3D elements dynamically.
-   - Incorporate 3D bars into the scene one by one, narratively explaining each genre in detail as they appear.
+  - Smoothly transition their positions when the rankings change **(3 points)**
+  - Animate existing bars first, and only then transit in new bars **(2 points)**

+  You can try different animation effects in addition to fade in/out we taught in the class.
-    Feel free to innovate and explore unique ways to combine storytelling with 3D visuals!
+  Feel free to innovate and explore unique ways to combine animations with the 2 bar charts!

 3. **Submission**
    Please submit the URLs of a) your publicly accessible webpage and b) your private GitHub repository via Canvas.